needle-mirror/com.unity.editorcoroutines/Documentation~/index.md

 # Using Editor Coroutines

-To learn how to use the Editor Coroutines package in your project, read the [manual](manual.md).
+To learn how to use the Editor Coroutines package in your project, please refer to the Scripting API section of the documentation.

 # Technical details
 ## Requirements